 How Is Moyamoya Disease Treated?

 There are several types of revascularization surgery that can restore blood flow to the brain by providing new collateral blood supply either directly or indirectly.
 Direct blood supply can be provided by anastomosing a scalp artery to a cerebral branch (STA-MCA).
-Indirect techniques can involve placing dura and muscle on the brain surface which then grows new connections to the brain.
-Children usually respond better to revascularization surgery than adults, but the majority of individuals have no further strokes or related problems after surgery.
+Indirect techniques can involve placing dura and the superficial temporal artery (STA) on the brain surface which then grows new connections to the brain.
+Children usually respond well to revascularization surgery.
+The majority of individuals have no further strokes or related problems after surgery.

 What Are the Long-term Effects of Moyamoya Disease?